Neuropathology Consultation Guide

 No infiltration with local anesthetic.

-No clamps, or tying to tongue blade.
+No clamps or tying to tongue blade.

-Do not freeze specimen.
+Do not freeze the specimen.

 Preparation for shipment

-Pack in a Styrofoam container and Ship via courier, cab, FedEx or air.
+Pack in a Styrofoam container and ship via courier, cab, FedEx or air.

 Preferred length: 6 cm Avoid stretching or crushing nerve.
 Keeping the fresh nerve straight, place it on a narrow strip of filter paper, cut slightly longer than nerve.
 Immerse in 10% neutral buffered formalin (NBF).
 The nerve will adhere to the paper and this will maintain the orientation of the fibers.
 Exception: if the clinician is suspecting paraproteinemia-associated neuropathy, send two samples: one fresh or in transport medium for immunofluorescence and another fixed in 10% NBF for light and electron microscopy.
 When we receive the nerve specimen, we will transfer a portion of the biopsy to glutaraldehyde.